 All transportation (including private row in the vehicles)

 Gratuities for local guides and camp staff

 - Photographic guiding and instruction from Randy Hanna

 What’s Not Included?

-Travel to and from Kilimanjaro Airport (KIA) in Tanzania.
+Travel to and from Kilimanjaro Airport (JRO) in Tanzania.
 Passport and visa fees, if any.
-Travel medical and evacuation insurance (required).
-Travel and trip cancellation insurance (recommended).
-Soft drinks and alcoholic beverages.
-Tips for guides and camp staff.
+Medical Evacuation Insurance (required).
+Travel Medical and Trip Cancellation Insurance (optional, but recommended).
+Soft drinks and top shelf alcoholic beverages.
+Meals before dinner on February 15th and after lunch on February 24th.
 Anything not listed specifically as included.

-This workshop is strictly limited to 8 guests, so if photographing the amazing wildlife and landscapes of the Serengeti with a small group the best pro instructor, and amazing camps is what you want, click the "Sign Me Up!" button now and we'll see you in Tanzania!
+This workshop is strictly limited to eight guests, so if photographing the amazing wildlife and landscapes of Tanzania with a small group and the best pro instructor, and amazing camps is what you want, click the "Sign Me Up!" button now and we'll see you in Tanzania!